chibiboba/JS-120/JS 129/Specifics Study Guide.md

   - Each invocation of the factory function specifies the differences between the objects with arguments.
   - Is a creation type.
 - Advantages of object factory
+  - Reduce code duplication
+  - Returns objects that represent data of a specific type.
   - Create multiple objects of same "type" with a predefined "template".
-  - Lets you automate the creation of objects.
+  - Lets you automate the creation of objects:
+    - let you avoid most of the tedium and errors that result from copying and pasting to create multiple objects of the same type.
   - Reuses code.
   - Create objects with private state.
 - Disadvantage of object factory